 For more than a decade, Wilshire Boulevard and Century City have been one giant construction zone as construction has proceeded on the Metro D Line Extension subway project.

-Originally planned as the “subway to the sea,” the nearly 9.5-mile subway extension will take the current D Line from its current terminus at Wilshire Boulevard/Western Avenue in Koreatown to the Veterans Administration property on Wilshire just west of the 405 Freeway.
+Originally planned as the “subway to the sea,” the more than 9-mile subway extension will take the current D Line from its current terminus at Wilshire Boulevard/Western Avenue in Koreatown to the Veterans Administration property on Wilshire just west of the 405 Freeway.
 It will include seven new stations and has a total projected cost of $10.1 billion.

 Museum Row link